jfisteus/eyegrade/doc/user-manual/user-manual.rst

 Installation on Microsoft Windows .................................

-You have to follow these three steps, explained in the following sections, in order to install Eyegrade in Windows:
+You have to follow these steps, explained in the following sections, in order to install Eyegrade in Windows:

 1.- Install Python 2.6 (including Tre).

+2.- Install PyQt.

-2.- Install OpenCV 2.1.
+3.- Install OpenCV 2.1.

-3.- Install Eyegrade itself.
+4.- Install Eyegrade itself.

 Installing Python